Membership problems in nilpotent groups

-\textbf{Rational Subset Membership Problem ($\RSMP(G)$)} \begin{itemize}[leftmargin=18mm, rightmargin=2mm] \item[Input: ] An element $g\in G$ (given either as a matrix or as a word over $S$) and a rational subset $R\subseteq G$ (defined by a finite state automaton, labeled by elements in $G$ given either as matrices or as words over $S$). \item[Output:] Decide whether $g\in R$. \end{itemize} Both problems are known to be decidable for a few classes of groups, starting with free groups \cite{Benois1} and virtually abelian groups \cite{Grunschlag}.
-We suggest to have a look at surveys \cite{survey_Lohrey, Dong_Survey} for a better picture.
+\textbf{Rational Subset Membership problem ($\RSMP(G)$)} \begin{itemize}[leftmargin=18mm, rightmargin=2mm] \item[Input: ] An element $g\in G$ (given either as a matrix or as a word over $S$) and a rational subset $R\subseteq G$ (defined by a finite state automaton, labeled by elements in $G$) \item[Output:] Decide whether $g\in R$. \end{itemize} Both problems are known to be decidable for a few classes of groups, including free groups \cite{Benois1} and virtually abelian groups \cite{Grunschlag}.
+We suggest to have a look at the surveys \cite{survey_Lohrey, Dong_Survey, Lohrey_survey24} for a more exhaustive picture.

-Finally, we recall the Knapsack Problem which plays a role in our paper.
-This problem is a special case of Rational Subset Membership, introduced more recently in \cite{Knapsack}.
+Finally, we recall the Knapsack Problem which plays a key role in our paper.
+This problem is a special case of Rational Subset Membership (see Figure \ref{fig:knapsack}), introduced in \cite{Knapsack}.

 \textbf{Knapsack problem ($\KP(G)$)} \begin{itemize}[leftmargin=18mm, rightmargin=2mm] \item[Input: ] Elements $g$ and $g_1,g_2,\ldots,g_n\in G$ (defined as matrices or words over $S$). \item[Output:] Decide whether $g\in \{g_1\}^*\,\{g_2\}^*\ldots \{g_n\}^*$. \end{itemize} This sub-problem is known to be decidable in a much larger class of group.
 This includes hyperbolic groups \cite{Knapsack} and co-context-free groups \cite{Knapsack_Heis}.